Korail slum

 Korail slum (কড়াইল বস্তি) is the largest slum in Dhaka, the capital of Bangladesh.
-It is located next to Mohakhali and Gulshan–Banani neighbourhoods.
+It is located next to the neighbourhoods of Mohakhali and Gulshan–Banani.

 History

 People started living in this slum since 1980.
 More than 300,000 people live in the Korail slum.
 The Korail slum is mainly divided into two parts.
 These are known as Jamaibazar (Unit 1) and Boubazar (Unit 2).
 Boubazar has four parts.
 The Korail slum includes Beltola slum, T&T slum, Baidar slum, Ershadnagar and Godown slum.
 This slum is spread over an area of more than 160 acres.